AcidLeroy/dagger-capd/README.md

 ## Problem
-Current, the networking is broken between the k3s and CAPD workload cluster.
+Currently, the networking is broken between the k3s and CAPD workload cluster.
 This is the ongoing issue that needs to be solved.